No-Knead Focaccia (VIDEO)

 Watch the full recipe tutorial on YouTube.

-Expert tips for making Focaccia.
+Expert tips from my test kitchen for making Focaccia.

 Be generous with the olive oil